jsapps-io/pxh-chrome/README.md

 <script src="bower_components/pxh-chrome/dist/js/pxh-chrome.js"></script>
 ```

-Finally, update your HTML to use pxh-chrome's markup and classes.
-Refer to the source code of `index.html` for the full and proper way of doing this.
+Then, update your HTML to use pxh-chrome's markup and classes.
+Refer to the source code of `index.html` for examples.

+####What files should I use?

+The following CSS files are available on the CDN or as a local dependency via Bower:

+* `pxh-chrome.min.css` - Default pxh-chrome styles in minified, compressed CSS (recommended in production)
+* `pxh-chrome.css` - Default styles in expanded, readable, commented CSS (recommended for development)
+* `pxh-chrome-rtl.min.css` - Experimental pxh-chrome layout for right-to-left languages (minified)
+* `pxh-chrome-rtl.css` - Experimental layout for right-to-left-languages (expanded)

+The following JS files are available via CDN or Bower:

+* `pxh-chrome.min.js` - pxh-chrome scripts in minified, compressed Javascript (recommended in production)
+* `pxh-chrome.js` - Scripts in expanded Javascript (recommended for development)

 ##Design Philosophy
 Harry Roberts' [discovr](https://github.com/csswizardry/discovr/tree/correct) application from his CSS Architecture workshop is a great reference that encapsulates much of our markup and style goals with pxh-chrome.